-Our responses below to the section of the paper dealing with site rent increases aims to articulate the concerns of home owners about features of current practice more fully, in particular those around the methods used for determining site rent increases..
+Our responses below to the section of the paper dealing with site rent increases aims to articulate the concerns of home owners about features of current practice more fully.
 We submit our response with a view to making it easier to identify ways to mitigate and address these concerns.